The Railway Children (1970 film): Filming locations

-Inspired by the BBC's 1968 adaptation, Lionel Jeffries used the Keighley and Worth Valley Railway as the backdrop for the film, referring to it as per the original story as the "Great Northern and Southern Railway".
+Inspired by the BBC's 1968 adaptation, Lionel Jeffries used the Keighley & Worth Valley Railway as the backdrop for the film, referring to it as per the original story as the "Great Northern & Southern Railway".
 At the time of filming, there were still very few heritage railways in Britain and only the KWVR could provide a tunnel, which is important in a number of scenes.
 The tunnel is a lot shorter in reality than it appears in the film, for which a temporary extension to the tunnel was made using canvas covers.

-Four of the already-preserved locomotives based on the Worth Valley Railway were chosen for use in the film's production in relation to role; MSC67 as the local train engine, newly-arrived 5775 (L89) as the Old Gentleman's engine, 52044 (preserved as L&Y 957) as 'The Green Dragon' express and 4744 (69523/1744) as the 'Scotch Flyer'.
-They were painted in period-inspired liveries for the filming: 5775 in brown, reminiscent of the Stroudley livery of the London Brighton and South Coast Railway; 957 in apple green, similar to liveries used by the North Eastern Railway; Great Northern Railway; and London and North Eastern Railway, and 4744 and MSC67 in plain black, as used by most railway companies in Britain at one time or another.
+Four of the already-preserved locomotives based on the Keighley & Worth Valley Railway were chosen for use in the film's production in relation to role; MSC67 as the local train engine, newly arrived 5775 (L89) as the Old Gentleman's engine, 52044 (preserved as L&Y 957) as 'The Green Dragon' express and 4744 (69523/1744) as the "Scotch Flyer".
+They were painted in period-inspired liveries for the filming: 5775 in brown, reminiscent of the Stroudley livery of the London, Brighton & South Coast Railway; 957 in apple green, similar to liveries used by the North Eastern Railway; Great Northern Railway; and London & North Eastern Railway, and 4744 and MSC67 in plain black, as used by most railway companies in Britain at one time or another.
 67 is now at the Middleton Railway in Leeds and 4744 is now with the North Norfolk Railway at Sheringham.
-5775 and 957 are still on the Worth Valley Railway.
-As of 2021, 957 has returned to service after overhaul in its film guise, and 5775 is on static display at the Oxenhope Exhibition Shed having been repainted into its GN&SR livery.
+5775 and 957 are still on the Keighley & Worth Valley Railway.
+As of 2021, 957 has returned to service after overhaul in its film guise, and 5775 is currently undergoing an overhaul with a plan to return her to service once it is completed.
 4744 is undergoing a ten-yearly overhaul in Norfolk and 67 remains at Middleton but on display, having last operated in 2012.